Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Introduction

-The classical Riemann's sums are recovered with weights $w_{n,j}=1$ and $w_{n,\ell,j}=1$.
-Usually, in numerical computations the colocation points and times will be chosen uniformly separated, emulating the simplest classical Riemann's sum.
-Our main result states that under smallness assumptions on $\mathcal J_{H^1,N_1}$, $\mathcal J_{p',q',N_4,M_4}$ of certain functions, PINNs approximate the NLS dynamics in unbounded domains in a satisfactory fashion.
+As it is common in numerical computations, the collocation points and times will be chosen to be uniformly spaced, mimicking the standard {quadrature rules}.
+Our main result demonstrates that, under smallness assumptions on the quantities $\mathcal{J}_{H^1,N_1}$ and $\mathcal{J}_{p',q',N_4,M_4}$ for certain functions, PINNs can satisfactorily approximate the NLS dynamics in unbounded domains.

 {\bf Hypotheses on integration schemes}.
 Following \cite{MM22}, our first requirement is a suitable way to approach integration. \begin{enumerate} \item[(H1)] Efficient integration.
-There exist efficient approximative rules for the computations of the $H^1_x(\mathbb R)$, $L^\infty_t H^1_x(I\times \mathbb R)$, $L^p_t W^{1,q}_x(I\times \mathbb R)$ and $L^{p'}_t W^{1,q'}_x(I\times \mathbb R)$ norms, in terms of the quantities defined in \eqref{Loss1}, in the following sense: \begin{itemize} \item For any $\delta>0$, and all $f\in H^1(\mathbb R)$, there exist $N_1 \in\mathbb N$, $R_1>0$, points $(x_{1,j})_{j=1}^{N_1} \subseteq [-R_1,R_1]$ and weights $(w_{1,j})_{j=1}^{N_1} \subseteq [0,1]$ such that
+There exist efficient approximative rules for the computations of the $H^1_x(\mathbb R)$, $L^\infty_t H^1_x(I\times \mathbb R)$, $L^p_t W^{1,q}_x(I\times \mathbb R)$ and $L^{p'}_t W^{1,q'}_x(I\times \mathbb R)$ norms, in terms of the quantities defined in \eqref{Loss1}, in the following sense: \begin{itemize} \item For any $\delta>0$, and all $f\in H^1(\mathbb R)$, there exist $N_1 \in\mathbb N$, $R_1>0$, points $(x_{1,j})_{j=1}^{N_1} \subseteq [-R_1,R_1]$ and weights $(w_{1,j})_{j=1}^{N_1} \subseteq {\R_+}$ such that

-\item For any $\delta>0$, and all $g_1\in L^\infty_t H^1_x(I\times \R)$, there are $N_2,M_2 \in\mathbb N$, $R_2>0$, points $(t_{2,\ell}, x_{2,j})_{j=1}^{M_2,N_2} \subseteq I\times [-R_2,R_2]$ and weights $(w_{2,\ell,j})_{\ell,j=1}^{M_2,N_2} \subseteq [0,1]$ such that
+\item For any $\delta>0$, and all $g_1\in L^\infty_t H^1_x(I\times \R)$, there are $N_2,M_2 \in\mathbb N$, $R_2>0$, points $(t_{2,\ell}, x_{2,j})_{j=1}^{M_2,N_2} \subseteq I\times [-R_2,R_2]$ and weights $(w_{2,\ell,j})_{\ell,j=1}^{M_2,N_2} \subseteq {\R_+}$ such that

-\item For any $\delta>0$, and all $g_3\in L^{p}_t W^{1,q}_x(I\times \R)$, there are $N_3,M_3 \in\mathbb N$, $R_3>0$, points $(t_{3,\ell}, x_{3,j})_{j=1}^{M_3,N_3} \subseteq I\times [-R_3,R_3]$ and weights $(w_{3,\ell,j})_{\ell,j=1}^{M_3,N_3} \subseteq [0,1]$ such that
+\item For any $\delta>0$, and all $g_3\in L^{p}_t W^{1,q}_x(I\times \R)$, there are $N_3,M_3 \in\mathbb N$, $R_3>0$, points $(t_{3,\ell}, x_{3,j})_{j=1}^{M_3,N_3} \subseteq I\times [-R_3,R_3]$ and weights $(w_{3,\ell,j})_{\ell,j=1}^{M_3,N_3} \subseteq {\R_+}$ such that

-\item For any $\delta>0$, and all $g_4 \in L^{p'}_t W^{1,q'}_x(I\times \R)$, there are $N_4,M_4 \in\mathbb N$, $R_4>0$, points $(t_{4,\ell}, x_{4,j})_{j=1}^{M_4,N_4} \subseteq I\times [-R_4,R_4]$ and weights $(w_{4,\ell,j})_{\ell,j=1}^{M_4,N_4} \subseteq [0,1]$ such that
+\item For any $\delta>0$, and all $g_4 \in L^{p'}_t W^{1,q'}_x(I\times \R)$, there are $N_4,M_4 \in\mathbb N$, $R_4>0$, points $(t_{4,\ell}, x_{4,j})_{j=1}^{M_4,N_4} \subseteq I\times [-R_4,R_4]$ and weights $(w_{4,\ell,j})_{\ell,j=1}^{M_4,N_4} \subseteq {\R_+}$ such that